-What Are The Benfits Of Upcycling?
+What Are The Benefits Of Upcycling?

-Upcycling brings with it tons of benefits but they generally fall into four main areas.
+Upcycling brings with it tons of benefits, but they generally fall into four main areas.

 Environmental & Economical Benefits Of Upcycling

 It’s not just about transforming the old into something uniquely fresh and exciting.
 Upcycling is also about thrift.
-I love working with what others consider rubbish and to repurpose it into something beautiful and useful once again.
+I love working with what others consider rubbish and repurposing it into something beautiful and useful once again.

-By upcycling you stop one more thing going to landfill.
+By upcycling you stop one more thing from going to landfill.
 Think of the environmental footprint you have saved from the cost of manufacturing packaging and transporting something new.

 Far too much secondhand (and unsold) clothing ends up in a landfill.
 It could be repurposed and upcycled into something more useful.
 “The value of unused clothing in wardrobes has been estimated at around £30 billion.
-It is also estimated £140 million worth of clothing goes into landfill each year. “
+It is also estimated that £140 million worth of clothing goes into landfills each year. “

-When money is tight instead of buying new why don’t you look at what you already have and see if you can transform and revamp it to fit in with your current interior look.
+When money is tight, instead of buying new, why don’t you look at what you already have and see if you can transform and revamp it to fit in with your current interior look?

 A nice home is important to me, so are holidays.
-I don’t want to spend all my money on my house I want to save some for travels abroad.
+I don’t want to spend all my money on my house, I want to save some for travels abroad.

 Creating Something Unique With Upcycling

 Upcycled pieces tend to be one-off.
-It is a brilliant way to make your own stamp in your home by creating something unique that no one else has.
+It is a brilliant way to make your stamp in your home by creating something unique that no one else has.

 I was born and brought up in Hong Kong and my husband’s family is from Norway.
 I have added maps of these places on some of my upcycles.
 For example, a couple of wooden chairs in the dining room are decoupaged, one with a Norwegian map and the other with a city map of Hong Kong.

 The Psychological Benefits of Upcycling

-As modern lives become more and more automated and digitalized there is a need to balance this by being creative with our hands.
+As modern lives become more and more automated and digitalized, there is a need to balance this by being creative with our hands.
 Whether this is through craft, baking, art, DIY or upcycling, we like to make things.

-The rewards of upcycling aren’t just about producing unique pieces of furniture and accessories for your home.
+The rewards of upcycling, aren’t just about producing unique pieces of furniture and accessories for your home.
 There are also the therapeutic benefits of the actual crafting process.
 It’s very relaxing to use the right side of your brain for a change by indulging in a creative task such as painting an old piece of furniture.

-Personally, I find upcycling very relaxing and almost meditative.
-I can really get lost in my crafting and DIY forgetting about my other worries for a while, whilst emersed in the upcycling task to hand.
+I find upcycling very relaxing and almost meditative.
+I can get lost in my crafting and DIY forgetting about my other worries for a while, whilst emersed in the upcycling task to hand.